 It is possible to learn Chinese as a busy parent AND teach your children!
 In a period of about 2 years, I went from barely able to speak a full sentence to being able to carry most conversations with my daughter in Chinese.
 When my daughter was 3, we learned how to read Chinese together.
 Most importantly, Chinese learning has special bond between us.
 It’s our mommy-daughter “thing.”
 We enjoy learning new words to describe everything, we have a blast doing hands-on literacy activities, and we love to read Chinese books together.

-This scenario may sound like a far-fetched fairy tale, but it has been the result of passion and consistent hard work.
-I won’t deny that it’s not tiring and daunting to think about how far we are from becoming fluent.
+This scenario may sound like a far-fetched fairy tale, but I won’t deny that it’s a lot of hard work and daunting to think about how far I am from becoming fluent.
 It took me a year to get used to reading Pinyin and then another year to learn 600-700 simplified Chinese characters.
 This process is not for everybody.
 But I believe that if you reallllyyy want to learn Chinese for your children, it’s worth trying.
 I am happy to share what has worked for my situation in hopes that it can help your family!

 Although Chinese was technically my first language, I never learned it well.
 Growing up, my parents spoke a mix of accented English and Mandarin.
 My father often code-mixed Shanghainese and Cantonese while my mother was nostalgic for Changshahua, her native tongue.
 By the time I entered Kindergarten, I would speak to my parents in English only.
 As the only Chinese family in my elementary school, speaking English – and only English – felt necessary to belong to the community.